I’m currently in Indonesia

 Best Luxury hotels in Labuan Bajo

-The Ayana Komodo hotel is a sizeable tower-style building on the outskirt of Labuan Bajo.
+The Ayana Komodo hotel is a sizeable tower-style building on the outskirts of Labuan Bajo.
 It takes 10-15 minutes to drive into town.
-They have a great sea view and a small beach.
-The rooms are very classy and modern, a bit like you would expect from any five stars luxury hotel around the world.
+They have a great sea view and a small beach. the rooms are very classy and modern, a bit like you would expect from any five-star luxury hotel around the world.

 Check prices